yolk/valvat/README.md

  * `Valvat::Timeout`
  * all IO errors

+If you want to suppress all known error cases.
+Pass in the `raise_error` option set to `false`:

+    Valvat.new("IE6388047V").exists?(raise_error: false)

+This will return `nil` instead of raising a known error.

 ### Set options for the savon client

 Use the `:savon` key to set options for the used savon SOAP client.
 For example to log all requests: